An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Semiclassical biorthogonal elliptic functions

 However, for $F^+_n(1/x,v)$, while the integrand remains constant, the constraints on the contour change.
 Assume for the moment that $v\in \C^*$, and choose a $BC_1$-symmetric theta function $G_n(z)$ of degree $n$ such that $G_n(x)\ne 0$, so that

 Then $x\mapsto 1/x$ leaves the integrand the same, but moves the contour through $x$ and $1/x$.
-Thus $F^+_n(1/x,v)-F^+_n(x,v)$ can be computed by residue calculus; by symmetry, we find that it is twice the residue at $z=1/x$:
+Thus $F^+_n(1/x,v)-F^+_n(x,v)$ can be computed by residue calculus; by symmetry, we f\/ind that it is twice the residue at $z=1/x$:

 Putting this together, we obtain the following.

 \begin{lem} The functions $F_n$ and $F^+_n$ have the monodromy action